Torrencem/crowd_xbraid/README.md

 in the root directory to build.
 Please report any problems you have getting things to work.

+If the build fails (probably on Mac) because of "-lgfortran", then try locating your `libgfortran.a` on your system (`sudo find /usr -iname 'libgfortran*.a'` might help), and symlinking it into the root directory of this project (`sudo ln -s /usr/<blahblah>/libgfortran.a ./libgfortran.a`).

 Before committing code changes, please run:

     make fmt